flemay/3musketeers/README.md

     - HTML `meta` tags have been set in file `/docs/.vitepress/config.js`
     - The social image is also set in the general settings of the repository
 - Diagrams
-    - [draw.io][linkDrawIO] is used to generate diagrams
+    - [Mermaid][linkMermaid] is used to generate diagrams
-    - All diagrams are in the file `diagrams.drawio`
+    - All diagrams are in the directory `diagrams`
 - README badges
     - [Netlify deployment badge][linkNetlifyDeploymentBadge]